11 Fun problem-solving activities for teams

 “According to an American Psychological Association survey that spoke to more than 1,500 workers, it was found that 50% didn’t feel that their employers shared the information they required to be successful within their jobs.”

-For any project to be a success, teams, managers, and clients must be on the same page.
-Without transparency, trust will take a backseat within the team, and it can lead to a plethora of problems that can spell doomsday for the company.
+Teams, managers, and clients must be on the same page for any project to succeed.
+Without transparency, trust will take a backseat within the team, leading to a plethora of problems that can spell doom for the company.

 The task of establishing transparency starts at the top.
-Project managers are responsible for setting a prime example for their team members in terms of the way they conduct themselves.
-Employees are likely to follow their leader’s behaviors, positive or negative, and it becomes your responsibility to inspire them through positive actions.
+Project managers are responsible for setting a prime example for their team members in terms of their conduct.
+Employees are likely to follow their leader’s behaviors, whether positive or negative, and it becomes your responsibility to inspire them through positive actions.

 4. Poor communication